elastic/crawler/README.md

     - Start a free [Elastic Cloud Hosted or Serverless trial](https://www.elastic.co/cloud/cloud-trial-overview)
     - [Get started locally](https://www.elastic.co/docs/solutions/search/run-elasticsearch-locally)

-> [!TIP]
-> If you haven't used Elasticsearch before, check out the [Elasticsearch basics quickstart](https://www.elastic.co/docs/solutions/search/elasticsearch-basics-quickstart) for a hands-on introduction to fundamental concepts.

-#### Step 1: Verify Docker setup
+#### Step 1: Verify Docker setup and run a test crawl

-First, let's test that the crawler works on your system by crawling a simple website and printing results to your terminal.

-Create a basic config file:
+First, let's test that the crawler works on your system by crawling a simple website and printing the results to your terminal.
+We'll create a basic config file and run the crawler against `https://example.com`.

+Run the following in your terminal:

 ```bash
 cat > crawl-config.yml << EOF